DivjotSingh10/DivjotSingh10/README.md

 ### 👨🏻‍💻 &nbsp; About Me

 💻 &nbsp;I'm a software developer and currently in my last semester at Sheridan College. \
-🎓&nbsp;I will be graduating from Sheridan College (Computer System Technology - Software development and Network Engineering) in December 2021.\
+🎓&nbsp;I will be graduating from Sheridan College with a Advanced Diploma in Computer System Technology - Software Development and Network Engineering in December 2021.\
 🌱 &nbsp;I'm on track for learning more about Azure Artificial Intelligence, and React.\
 ✍️ &nbsp;In my free time, I read books, and exercise.